Balkan Cinema building, Belgrade: 21st century

 Marčeta claimed that he purchased the building for €3 million, that he invested €2 million, and that additional €2 million will be needed to finish everything.
 Since the late 2018, part of the cinema was opened for public as the exhibition space for plays, shows, concerts, and multimedia exhibitions.
-Façade and its decorative lights were finished by November 2019.
+Exterior and its decorative lights were finished by November 2019.
 The hall and the balcony will have a total of 250 seats and telescopic bleachers.